Profile information Member settings

 However, liability may be imposed on directors in the event of wrongful or fraudulent trading, ie if a director acts in an inappropriate manner (eg using fraudulent methods to pay creditors, overpaying themselves, using company funds for their personal benefit, etc).

 Note that those who undertake director's roles without being legally registered at Companies House are considered ‘de facto directors’ and are usually treated by the law in the same way as registered directors.
 A de facto director is an individual who carries out all the duties of, and makes decisions as, a director without being formally appointed as such.
-For more information, read Different types of company director.
+For more information, read Different types of company directors, or Ask a lawyer about personal liability.

 Setting up a limited company